ruby-grape/grape/README.markdown

 Your API can declare additional types to support.
 Response format is determined by the request's extension, an explicit `format` parameter in the query string, or `Accept` header.

-Custom formatters for additional types can be defined with a proc.
+Custom formatters for existing and additional types can be defined with a proc.

 ``` ruby
 class Twitter::API < Grape::API